Trump’s stock surges on the last day before the election

 Similarly, when Harris began to make a comeback in online betting markets, Trump’s media stock began to implode.
 The precipitous decline shaved $2.4 billion off Trump’s net worth between Wednesday and Friday, cutting deeply into the $3.6 billion in gains Trump made during the previous month.

-Monday’s gains added about a half billion dollars back to Trump’s net worth.
+Monday’s gains added more than $400 million back to Trump’s net worth.

 Trump’s election chances on betting sites rebounded somewhat Monday.
 But it’s not clear that Monday’s stock gains can be attributed to anything in particular, and the stock didn’t quite follow the incremental moves of bids on the betting market.
 The company made no announcements, and Trump didn’t appear to make any statements that would juice the stock.